tpbilton/GUSMap/README.md

 ### Reading Data into GUSMap:

 The format of the data required by GUSMap is a matrix of allele counts for the reference and alternate allele and segregation type of each SNP.
 This data can produced from a VCF in GUSMap using a couple of functions.
-There two steps to the process.
+There are steps in the process to do this.

 1. The VCF file needs to be converted into RA (reference/alternate) format using the function VCFtoRA().
 The following example (using the chromosome 11 SNPs of the Manuka dataset used by Bilton et al. (2017)) shows how this is done in GUSMap.
 ```
-vcffile <- Manuka11()
+MKfile <- Manuka11()
-RAfile <- VCFtoRA(vcffile)
+RAfile <- VCFtoRA(MKfile$vcf)
 ```
-The function Manuka() just returns the path to the chromosome 11 SNPs in the Manuka data set that comes with the package.
+The function Manuka11() just returns the path to the chromosome 11 SNPs in the Manuka data set that comes with the package.
-The function VCFtoRA() creates two files, an RA file and a partially completed pedigree file (we shall touch on the later in the next step).
+The function VCFtoRA() creates two files, an RA file and a partially completed pedigree file (we shall touch on this file later).
 More information about the VCFtoRA() function and
 RA format data is available using the following command.
 ```
 ?VCFtoRA
 ```
+In order to convert the VCF file to RA format, some information regarding allelic depth is required.
+Specifically, one of the fields 'AD', 'RO' and 'AO', or 'DP4' needs to be supplied in the VCF file.

 2. The pedigree file created from VCFtoRA() is in the form of